KokkinosThanos/Friends-and-Colleagues/README.md

 # Friends-and-Colleagues

+In this application I demonstrate how to CRUD data in two different databases!

-The client-side is created with React and there is a double CRUD operation with Graphql through a single Express server, to a Mysql and to Mongo database.
+So from the client-side (is created with React) there is a double CRUD operation with Graphql through a single Express server, to a Mysql and to Mongo database.

+The "Friends" CRUD goes to MYSQL and the "Colleagues" CRUD to MONGO.

 -----------------------------------